11 Reasons Your Motorcycle Battery Died Overnight

 Battery – If you think you have an electrical short as a result of your battery being dead you can already rule out that your battery is the problem.

 Check your main fuse – A main fuse that’s blown or faulty will cause all of the electrical components on your motorcycle to die.
 This will make it seem as if you have problems with your electrical system when all you really have is a bad fuse.
-Checking this right away can save you hours of frustration.
-Pro tip: Keep a few extra’s of these on hand when you ride.

 Look for bad or broken wiring – Any wiring that doesn’t look protected, has bad connectors or the wiring’s exposed could be causing you a short in the electrical system.